Do Go On - 337 - The History of April Fools Day

 of the phone.
 When AP published

-the story, Boskin got calls from the Today
+the story, Boskin got calls from the Today Show

-Show and other reputable news outlets
+on other reputable news outlets

 asking him to go into more details

-about the origins of King Kugel.
+about the origins of King Coogel

-And the story was born.
+and the story was born.

-The truth came out when he was teaching a class a few days later going,
+The truth came out when he was

-all right, you really can't be a sucker.
+going, all right, you really can't

-And in that class was an editor of another newspaper
+got to use your brain, basically.
+And in that class was an editor of another newspaper, and

-and they published the story about it the next day
+they published the story about it the next day, and the AP was very embarrassed.

-Did they feel like they looked like a bit of a, I don't know,
+And furious, they rang up and yelled at him.
+Did they feel like they looked like a bit of

-what's the word?
+a, I don't know, what's the word?
+A poisson.

 I think so.